Li-Murong/CS777-Term-Project/README.md

 ## Code
 * project.ipynb: This file shows the work of data cleaning and modeling.
 * testing.ipynb: This file shows the work of using the cluster obtained above to evaluate the prediction and recommendation.

+## CSV
+* final.cvs: This CSV file contains the output of project.ipynb, which is the cluster information.